BlasBenito/distantia/README.md

 The example dataset *sequencesMIS* contains 12 sections of the same sequence belonging to different marine isotopic stages identified by a column named “MIS”.
-MIS stages with odd numbers are interglacials, while the odd ones are glacials.
+MIS stages with odd numbers are generally interpreted as warm periods (interglacials), while the odd ones are interpreted as cold periods (glacials).
+In any case, this interpretation is not important to illustrate this capability of the library.

 ``` r
 data(sequencesMIS)